 Even with the downer goal to end the second, Columbus came right back in the third and pushed their lead back to two.
 Dubinsky worked his way through the neutral zone and beat a couple of Penguins as he worked into the zone deep on the right side.
 He threw a back-hander toward the net, and as it was going by Cam Atkinson was there to redirect it into the net just 1:04 into the third.

-Ugh.
 3-1 leads.
-Something about them in this series, man.
+There's just something about them in this series, man.

 "You obviously don't want a 3-1 lead," coach Todd Richards joked.
 "I can't put my finger on exactly what it is.
 It maybe creates a little more desperation in the team that's trailing."